ddubson/dotnet-cookbook/content/writing-tests/pure-tests.md

 Pure unit tests are simple unit test cases in which "pure" functions are tested.

-Pure functions are those that do not contain any "side effects" and map the same input to the same output no matter how many times they are invoked.
+Pure functions are those that:

+- Do not contain any ["side effects"](https://en.wikipedia.org/wiki/Side_effect_(computer_science))
+- Map the same input to the same output no matter how many times they are invoked.

 Here's an example of a simple test of a tax calculator function:

 {{<highlight csharp>}}
 using FluentAssertions;
 using Xunit;
-using static GoodProduct.Application.ProductPriceCalculator;
+using static NeverendingTeaShop.Application.TeaPriceCalculator;

-namespace GoodProduct.Application.Tests
+namespace NeverendingTeaShop.Application.Tests
 {
-    public class ProductPriceCalculatorTest
+    public class TeaPriceCalculatorTest
     {
         [Fact]
-        public void CalculateTax_GivenARetailPrice_ReturnsFullPriceWithTaxApplied()
+        public void CalculateTaxedPrice_GivenARetailPrice_ReturnsFullPriceWithTaxApplied()
         {
-            CalculateTax(19.99).Should().Be(21.74);
+            CalculateTaxedPrice(19.99).Should().Be(21.74);
         }
     }
 }